-As a member of PACT5, a five universities collaborative documentary project, Thelma is a principal investigator of a Wyncote Foundation grant (Summer 2012-Fall 2013) to produce and supervise a student created documentary to address the social issues of sexual assault and rape on college campuses.
+As a member of PACT5, a five universities collaborative documentary project, Thelma was a principal investigator of a Wyncote Foundation grant (Summer 2012-Fall 2013) to produce and supervise a student created documentary to address the social issues of sexual assault and rape on college campuses.
 Selected students from her Fall 2012 senior thesis course, Directing the TV Documentary (CTVA 441), produced a 10-minute documentary titled 1000XNo: Students Giving Voice To A Silent Epidemic.
 This work can be seen at the PACT5 web site: www.pact5.org

-Additionally, Professor Vickroy is a consultant on the Substance Abuse and Mental Health Services Administration Campus Suicide Prevention federal grant received by California State University Northridge.
-She will again select students from the television option to produce media to be used in awareness and education addressing the social issue of suicide and suicide prevention for college students (Fall 2012-Summer 2015).
+Additionally, Professor Vickroy was a consultant on the Substance Abuse and Mental Health Services Administration Campus Suicide Prevention federal grant received by California State University Northridge.
+She selected students from the television option to produce media to be used in awareness and education addressing the social issue of suicide and suicide prevention for college students (Fall 2012-Summer 2015).
 Thelma has received other funding support for her work from the Research and Creative Activities Grant from the Mike Curb College of Arts, Media and Communication at California State University Northridge to support Archive Library of American Documentary Filmmaker (2007/2008) and the documentary Ahmed, Say Something Funny (2006/2007).